wenbowen123/BundleTrack/README.md

     └── cam_K.txt
     ```

-- Go back to the terminal where you launched the bundletrack docker, run
+- Go back to the terminal where you launched the bundletrack docker, run below.
+The output will be saved to `debug_dir` specified in config file.
+By default it's `/tmp/BundleTrack/`
   ```
   python scripts/run_ycbineoat.py --data_dir [PATH TO YOUR FOLDER ABOVE] --port 5555
   ```